johngantner/ceg2350/Lab10/Lab10.md

 ## Part 1 Answers

-- Add your source code to your Lab10 folder in GitHub
+- Add your source code to your Lab10 folder in GitHub. `I added my source code to my Lab10 Folder`

 ## Part 2 Answers

 1. Compiler: javac
    - Location: `/usr/bin/javac`
    - Version: `javac 11.0.20.1`
-2. Command to compile: javac repeat.java
+2. Command to compile: `javac repeat.java`
-3. Command to run: java repeat
+3. Command to run: `java repeat`

 - Add your compiled code to your Lab10 folder in GitHub

 ## Part 3 Answers

-- Add your Makefile to your Lab10 folder in GitHub.
+- Add your Makefile to your Lab10 folder in GitHub. `I added my Makefile to my Lab10 Folder`

 ## Extra Credit - Dependent Answers - Delete the section if not doing :)